North Korea's missile went 10 times higher than the space station

 Dictator Kim's secretive state claimed it was carrying a "super-large heavy warhead" that was capable of striking the entire U.S. mainland.
 But analysts say that based on the current evidence it's hard to prove or debunk the Pyongyang's claim that it can now hit faraway American targets such as New York or Washington, D.C.

-Western officials agreed the latest launch appeared to be an intercontinental ballistic missile, or ICBM, which flew further than any other demonstrated by the North.
+Western officials agreed it appeared to be an intercontinental ballistic missile, or ICBM, which flew further than any other demonstrated by the North.

 It was fired on what is called a "lofted" trajectory, meaning it was aimed at a steep angle and traveled very high but landed relatively close to its launch site.